 About Me I believe in going beyond the outer edges of my comfort zone and diving into new experiences and opportunities for self-growth and self-discovery.
 When I’m not reading for fun, I might be playing softball or rafting, or just snuggling up with my family and some popcorn.

 My PhD in Clinical Psychology was earned from the California School of Professional Psychology/Alliant University in 1998.
-I hold the following certifications: Certified EMDR therapist from EMDRIA (Eye Movement Desensitization and Reprocessing International Association and Certified Clinical Trauma Professional from IATP (International Association of Trauma Professionals)
+I hold the following certifications: Certified in Perinatal Mental Health from PSI (Postpartum Support International), Certified EMDR therapist from EMDRIA (Eye Movement Desensitization and Reprocessing International Association, Approved Consultant in EMDR from EMDRIA, and Certified Clinical Trauma Professional from IATP (International Association of Trauma Professionals)

 Contact Dr. Tara May at 360-904-1008, Extension 101.

 At Blue Leaf, we view mental wellness through a holistic lens, understanding that the whole person is impacted by their body, mind, spirit, and emotion.
 All of the therapists at Blue Leaf consult with Dr. May to ensure that clients are receiving the best care suitable to their particular situation.
 We are connected to many wonderful resources in the community to ensure that you have lots of ways to heal.